FelisNigelus/WorstExtremistViolenceGlobalIncidentDatabase/README.md

  - When an incident has happened overnight starting on a date and finishing the following morning, it has been reflected as such on the dates (for example, the 2014 Gamboru Ngala attack).
  - Due consideration has been taken to any likely bias or agenda when gathering information from sources.
 Sources have been cross-referenced to reduce bias risk.
  - In all cases of conflicting information, multiple cross-referenced sources have been used.
+ - Moving forward, we will be systematically examining compilations of extremist violence incidents in order to identify those that we may have not identified yet.
+ -

 ## The Database